LiangliangNan/Timer/README.md

 With Timer, tasks (i.e., calling to functions) can be easily scheduled at either constant intervals or after a specified period.
-Timer supports any types of functions with any number of arguments.
+Timer supports any types of functions (e.g., function pointers, function objects, Lambda functions, class member functions) with any number of arguments.

 #### Example 1: calling to non-member functions